 A myopic eye is typically longer front-to-back than an eye that is not nearsighted.
 Because the eye’s internal components (including the retina) are stretched in this manner, nearsighted eyes are more vulnerable to peripheral retinal disease including retinal holes, tears, and detachments.
 For patients with significant myopia, regular dilated eye examinations are necessary to ensure that the eyes are healthy.
 Any symptoms of floating objects in the field of vision or perceptions of flashes of light should be treated as an ocular emergency.
 If you experience these symptoms contact our office immediately.

-Please contact our office today to schedule a comprehensive eye exam.
+Please call our office today at (303) 450-2020 to schedule a comprehensive eye exam, or use the button below to schedule your appointment online: